lambdaFun94/webinar-studio-starter-demo/README.md

 export default Component;
 ```

 The `fields` attribute of the Stream Configuration can be populated from the UI.
-If someone were to use `document.address` as the value for an `Expression` prop, Studio would addend `"address"` to the `fields` array.
+If someone were to use `document.name` as the value for an `Expression` prop, Studio would addend `"name"` to the `fields` array.
 All other aspects of the Stream (`localization`, `filter`, etc.) must be configured directly in the file by the Developer.

 Once an `Expression` value is used for a prop, and the above setup is complete, the page becomes an Entity Template, it's no longer Static.